suizokukan/pimydoc/README.md

       the cp1252 encoding on Windows systems.
     • (tests.py) the PATH_TO_CURRENT_TEST directory is removed at the
       beginning of each test function.

+    • improved the documentation

+    • unittests : 1 test (passed)
+    • raw Pylint invocation : 10.0/10.0 for all scripts.
+    • version packaged and sent to Pypi (https://pypi.python.org/pypi/Pimydoc)

 ##v 0.1.7(beta) (2016_08_29) : documentation improved/project in beta stage.

     • improved the documentation